Chris56974/Pethreon/README.md

 Currency:     ETH
 ```

 You should then be able to run these commands and get started.
-If you need another account to test out the pledge feature, open up your metamask wallet and make the pledge to your other metamask accounts (they should also have 1000 ether).
+If you need another account to pledge to, open up your metamask wallet and use one of your other accounts (they should also have 1000 ETH).

 ```bash
 yarn                      # install backend dependencies (or npm install)